venkatkapil24/batch_nl/README.md

 r_edges[:, k] = [42, 99]
 ```

-means that *global* atom 42 has neighbour 99 under some lattice shift.
+means that *global* atom 42 has global atom 99 as a neighbour under the lattice shift
+r_S_int[k] (an integer triplet indicating the periodic image), or equivalently
-This representation is ideal for high‑throughput GPU workflows.
+r_S_cart[k] (the same shift represented as a Cartesian displacement).
+This output representation is ideal for constructing graphs or atomic features over a batch of configurations.

 ---